-- If cooking in batches, place the shrimp back in with the remaining cooked shrimp and add the Sweet Chili sauce.
-I used about 3 Tbsp, but depending on the size of your skillet you may need more or less.
-You want enough sauce to coat the pan.
-Allow sweet chili sauce to heat up for a bout a minute and flip shrimp over once and simmer for another minute.
-Remove onto a plate.
+- Lower the heat and add the Sweet Chili sauce.
+Allow sweet chili sauce to heat up for a minute and flip shrimp over once and simmer for another minute.
+Remove from heat.

-- Place about a teaspoon of guacamole into the baked wonton cup and top with 1 sweet chili shrimp.
-I added an extra dash of Pepper flakes for a little more spice!
+- Place a spoonful of guacamole into the baked wonton cup and top with 1 sweet chili shrimp.
+Drizzle any extra sauce you have in the pan over the shrimp.
+Serve immediately.

 Nutritional information is provided as an estimate only and depends on ingredients and amounts used.
 Thai Caliente makes no guarantees to the accuracy of this information.